tensorlayer/TensorLayer/docs/user/tutorial.rst

 -----------

 Now, you understand Synced sequence input and output.
-Let think about Many to one (Sequence input and one output), we can also use "I am from Imperial" to predict the next word "College" right?
-Please try your best to build a text generator, which give some seed words to generate context, some people even used Many to one model to automatically generate papers !
+Let think about Many to one (Sequence input and one output), LSTM is able to predict the next word "English" from "I am from London, I speak ..".

+Please read and understand the code of ``tutorial_generate_text.py``, it show you how to restore a pre-trained Embedding matrix and how to learn text generation from a given context.

 Karpathy's blog :
 "(3) Sequence input (e.g. sentiment analysis where a given sentence is